CADMIUM, THE PSEUDO-MASCULINE MINERAL AND

 Taking these for a period of time often fools people into thinking they are really getting better when they are becoming toxic with cadmium.
 By the time they realize there is a problem, it is often too late to remove the cadmium, because removing cadmium is a slow and sometimes difficult process.

 Calcium.
 Cadmium and calcium are antagonists.
-This is one important reason why everyone is given calcium and magnesium supplements on a nutritional balancing program.
+This is one important reason why everyone is given calcium and magnesium supplements on a development program.

 On a psychological and metaphorical level, calcium represents life and positive structure in the body, such as the bones.
 Cadmium represents shortening of the lifespan and death, and destruction of the bones and other positive structure in the body.
 This may seem vague, but it is absolutely true.